 - a.
 SUPPORTS the recommendations of the CDC contained in the CDC's HIV Health Education and Risk Reduction Guidelines; (2009) - b.
-BELIEVES that education regarding HIV, HIV related illnesses and risk elimination/reduction practices are currently the most promising public health options to control the spread of HIV; (1988) - c.
-SUPPORTS efforts to achieve widespread public education regarding all aspects of HIV, HIV related illnesses and risk elimination/reduction practices; (1988) - d.
-BELIEVES that additional resources should be committed at the federal, state and local levels of government to provide educational resources about HIV, HIV related illnesses and risk elimination/reduction practices to all individuals, with particular emphasis on reaching minorities and individuals at greatest risk of infection with HIV; (1988) - e.
+SUPPORTS efforts to achieve widespread public education regarding all aspects of HIV, HIV related illnesses and risk elimination/reduction practices; (1988) - c.
+BELIEVES that additional resources should be committed at the federal, state and local levels of government to provide educational resources about HIV, HIV related illnesses and risk elimination/reduction practices to all individuals, with particular emphasis on reaching minorities and individuals at greatest risk of infection with HIV; (1988) - d.
 SUPPORTS the education about HIV and HIV-related illnesses beginning with the grammar school curricula.
-Such education should address topics appropriate to the ages of the students involved, be factual in nature, and be presented in a professional and nonjudgmental manner, including discussion on sexuality, drug abuse and condoms; (1988) - f.
-URGES the medical community to become actively involved in public education efforts addressing HIV and HIV-related illnesses; (1988) - g.
-OPPOSES guidelines which restrict the content of educational materials, making them ineffective for the intended audience; (1992) - h.
+Such education should address topics appropriate to the ages of the students involved, be factual in nature, and be presented in a professional and nonjudgmental manner, including discussion on sexuality, drug abuse and condoms; (1988) - e.
+URGES the medical community to become actively involved in public education efforts addressing HIV and HIV-related illnesses; (1988) - f.
+OPPOSES guidelines which restrict the content of educational materials, making them ineffective for the intended audience; (1992) - g.
 URGES guidelines to develop educational materials which are sensitive, culturally appropriate and effective as determined by members of the population targeted by the materials.
 (1992)